+Test sensitivity:

-Test sensitivity: The DDE/DDT assay has an estimated minimum detectable concentration, based on 90% B/B 0 , or - 0.4 ng/mL.
-The middle of the test (50%B/B 0) is approximately 3.2 ng/mL.
+The DDE/DDT assay has an estimated minimum detectable concentration, based on 90% B/B0, of 0.4 ng/mL.
+The middle of the test (50%B/B0) is approximately 3.2 ng/mL.
 Determinations closer to the middle of the calibration curve give the most accurate results.

+Test reproducibility:

+Coefficients of variation (CVs) for standards: <10%; CVs for samples: <15%.

+Specificity:

-Test reproducibility: Coefficients of variation (CVs) for standards: <10%; CVs for samples: <15%.
-Specificity: The cross-reactivity of the ABRAXIS® DDE/DDT assay for various organochlorine compounds car cificity: The cross-reactivity of the ABRAXIS[®] DDE/DDT assay for various organochlorine compounds be expressed as the 50% inhibition p.p'-DDE divided by the 50% inhibition of each analogue:
+The cross-reactivity of the ABRAXIS® DDE/DDT assay for various organochlorine compounds can be expressed as the 50% inhibition p.p'-DDE divided by the 50% inhibition of each analogue: